atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     :language: cmake

 It will try to find the :code:`VortexDDS` CMake package.
-When it has found it, every path and dependencies are automatically set so that an application can use it without fuss.
-If it can not find it, please add the location of :code:`VortexDDSConfig.cmake` to the :code:`CMAKE_PREFIX_PATH` environment variable.
+When it has found it, every path and dependencies are automatically set.
+After that, an application can use it without fuss.
+CMake will look in the default locations for the code:`VortexDDS` package.
+If it can not find it, you need to add the location of :code:`VortexDDSConfig.cmake` to the :code:`CMAKE_PREFIX_PATH` environment variable.

+.. _`IdlcGenerate`:

 The :code:`VortexDDS` package provides the :code:`vddsc` library that contains the DDS API that the application needs.
-But apart from that, it also contains helper functionality to generate library targets from idl files that can be easily used when compiling an application that depends on a data type described in such an idl file.
-To be able to do this, the :code:`VortexDDS` package tries to access the :code:`dds_idlc` tool.
-If it can't find it, a warning will be issued during the CMake configuration step.
-An error will be triggered when the build process tries to use :code:`dds_idlc` while it wasn't found before.
-If that happens, please add the :code:`dds_idlc` location to the :code:`CMAKE_PREFIX_PATH` environment variable.
+But apart from that, it also contains helper functionality (:code:`idlc_generate`) to generate library targets from IDL files.
+These library targets can be easily used when compiling an application that depends on a data type described in an IDL file.

-Two applications will be created, both of which only consists out of 1 source file.
+Two applications will be created, :code:`HelloworldPublisher` and :code:`HelloworldSubscriber`.
+Both consist only out of one source file.

-Both applications need to be linked to the vddsc library in the VortexDDS package and the just generated HelloWorldData_lib.
+Both applications need to be linked to the :code:`vddsc` library in the :code:`VortexDDS` package and :code:`HelloWorldData_lib` that was generated by the call to :code:`idlc_generate`.

 .. _`HelloWorldBuilding`: